 Forget YouTube–Let’s Vimeo!

 For awhile I’ve been using a video service called Stage6 which was similar to YouTube except they offered High Definition video uploading…it wasn’t very ideal though as it needed a proprietary DivX Player to play the videos.
 Not long ago they closed up shop, so I decided to look around and see if I could find a better video service than YouTube.
 Well, in my travels I discovered this wonderous creation known as Vimeo!
 You can upload HD videos up to 720p and they are way, way faster than YouTube!
-Check the shiny HD video below to see just how awesome Vimeo is.
+Check the shiny HD video above to see just how awesome Vimeo is.

 NANA & NANA2 – A very enjoyable chick flick.
 Seriously.